logo.png

 Glass-fused-to-steel Technology

-Glass-fused-to-steel technology is a specialized technique for coating metal surfaces to provide corrosion resistance, wear resistance, high-temperature resistance, and resistance to chemical corrosion.
-This technology is commonly applied in the production of enamel products, such as enamelware, enamel bathtubs, and kitchen equipment with enameled surfaces.
-Here are some basic points about enamel technology:
+Glass-fused-to-steel technology is a specialized technique used to coat metal surfaces in order to provide resistance against corrosion, wear, high temperatures, and chemical corrosion.
+This technology is commonly used in the manufacturing of enamel products, including enamelware, enamel bathtubs, and kitchen equipment with enameled surfaces.
+Here are some key points about enamel technology.

 Enamel Process: The basic enamel process involves cleaning and preparing the metal surface, followed by applying enamel coating to the metal surface.
 Subsequently, the metal products with enamel coating are sent into a high-temperature furnace for firing.
 At high temperatures, the enamel coating melts and fuses onto the metal surface, forming a sturdy enamel layer.
 This process is also known as firing or enameling.

-Characteristics: Enamel coatings possess a range of excellent properties, including corrosion resistance, chemical corrosion resistance, smoothness, wear resistance, and high-temperature resistance.
-These qualities make enamel products widely applicable in various uses.
+Enamel coatings have a variety of outstanding properties, such as corrosion resistance, chemical corrosion resistance, smoothness, wear resistance, and high-temperature resistance.
+These characteristics make enamel products widely applicable in various fields.

 Glass-fused-to-steel (GFS) bolted tanks, are containers commonly used for storing corrosive substances, water, chemicals, and other liquids.
 The following are some advantages of GFS bolted tanks: